communities-id/id/README.md

 #### ```collector.getAllUserDIDsOwnedByBrand```

-Get all user DIDs under specific brand DID, only works when you provide the alchemy key of the chain which brand DID on
+Get all user DIDs under specific brand DID, chain base key is required for using this method

 Input: